jreidell/ResumeApi/README.md

 5. RdlNet2018 - This is the Resume Web API that provides a simple interface to access the database.
 This API provides Resume data in
                 JSON format for consumption by the Web and Mobile applications contained within this solution.

-6. RdlNet2018.Models - This project contains the Resume Model Entities (POCO) that are shared between the entire solution.
+6. RdlNet2018.Common - This project contains Resume Model Entities (POCO) that are shared between the entire solution as well as the the Interface Contracts, Database Contaxt Objects and Repository Implementation Objects (Contract/Concrete).

 7. RdlWebUI - This is a basic web UI that hosts a description of the application components with various links to demonstrated technologies and disaplys the Resume data formatted in a readable format that can be distributed and viewed on